acon888/LLEAP-Assignment/README.md

    ![](readme-images/activate.png)

+5. Next in the terminal

-5. Once your environment variable is activate then you need to add your python interpreter.
+6. Once your environment variable is activate then you need to add your python interpreter.
 Press CTRL + ALT + S on your keyboard.
    Under Python click on the small drop won arrow and click `Interpreter`.
 Next click on `Add Interpreter`->`Add Local Interpreter`

     ![](readme-images/add_interpreter.png)

-6. You will get a pop up regardign `Add Python Interpreter`.
+7. You will get a pop up regardign `Add Python Interpreter`.
 Click on `Select existing interpreter`then click `OK`-> `Apply`then `Ok`.

       ![](readme-images/existing_interpreter.png)